 Kerry Klein is a radio and print reporter who’s covered issues ranging from air and water quality to renewable energy and space exploration.
 After stints at KQED, the San Jose Mercury News, and NASA, she freelanced for outlets like The Atlantic, Science and Stanford Magazine.
 In 2015, she was awarded a grant from the Public Radio Exchange to report a national story on the health effects of noise pollution.
-She is also a lecturer in the Mass Communication and Journalism department at Fresno State.

 After growing up near Boston, Kerry graduated from McGill University with a B.S. in geology.
 When she began working as an exploration geologist and geothermal energy analyst, radio reporting was a distant and unlikely future.
 But she found meaning in media while hosting a talk show at a Montreal public radio station and later while producing a podcast for Science Magazine.
 She subsequently studied science journalism at the University of California, Santa Cruz, and is excited to be exploring community health and the rich diversity of the San Joaquin Valley here at KVPR.